ryanongwx/tp/docs/UserGuide.md

     - Navigate to the folder where you have stored the jar file using the cd command.
     - Enter java -jar medbook.jar and press Enter.
 This command will execute the application.<br>
 <box type="info" seamless>
-      Please note that for Windows users, you can navigate to the folder where you house medBook.
+      Please note that for Windows users, you can navigate to the folder where you house Medbook.
 In the file address bar, click on the path to the current folder to highlight it.
 Type powershell and press enter.
 This will open a PowerShell window with the current folder as the working directory.
 </box>

    **On Mac**: